hmcts/idam-slack-help-bot/README.md

 Based off of https://github.com/hmcts/ccd-slack-help-bot and https://github.com/hmcts/slack-help-bot

-Listens for new posts in a designated Slack channel and raises a corresponding request in Jira.
+Listens for new posts in a designated Slack channel and raises a corresponding issue in Jira.

 ## Creating the Slack App
 <details>